SlyCyberLab/slytech-blog/_posts/2026-03-24-building-a-splunk-siem-lab-part-2.md

 ## What's Next

-Part 3 maps these detections to MITRE ATT&CK, specifically T1110.001 (password guessing), using the Splunk Security Essentials app.
-It also compares how Splunk and Wazuh handle the same attack scenario differently, which is worth seeing side by side.
+Part 3 closes the loop by mapping these detections to MITRE ATT&CK using the Splunk Security Essentials app, cloning and customizing the detection for the Citadel lab, and tying the whole series together into a complete SOC workflow.